Empowering Women and Communities Through Mental Health

 Who we are

-is a nonprofit organization dedicated to expanding access to compassionate, trauma-informed mental health support through sustainable mental health programs, education, and partnerships.
+Ready to Empower (RTE) is a nonprofit organization dedicated to expanding access to mental health support through sustainable mental health programs, education, and partnerships.

 We champion mental wellness as the starting point for meaningful empowerment.
 By supporting women, strengthening schools, and working alongside community partners, we help individuals build confidence, resilience, and the tools they need to create positive change in their own lives and communities.